Auriium/LightTutorials/readme.md

 A further rendition of OpenTutorial may fix this.

 //TODO: Said format must be migrated to Conversation and the ticket bot
+//TODO: multiplatform
+//TODO: "(only you can see this) An error occurred interpreting your tutorial config: 'x"